inteiros/InvestinderBackend/README.md

 ## Routes

-***/login*** : In this route requests a registered email and password as body and generates a Json Web Token to create a session in the app
+***/login*** : this route requests a registered email and password as body and generates a Json Web Token to create a session in the app

 ***/profile/investidor*** : Requests all the fields to create an account as an investor, but the only obligatory ones are email, password and name.